 THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR PROPOSALS 1, 2 AND 3.

-1. The election of each of the following persons (except as marked to the contrary) as a director, who will each serve as a director of Capitala Finance Corp. until 2019, or until his successor is duly FOR WITHHOLD AUTHORITY NOMINEE elected and qualified.
-0 0 Joseph B. Alala, III 0 0 H. Paul Chapman 2.
-The ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm for Capitala Finance FOR AGAINST ABSTAIN Corp. for the fiscal year ending December 31, 2016.
-0 0 0 3.
-To approve a proposal to authorize Capitala Finance Corp. to sell shares of its common stock at a price or prices below Capitala FOR AGAINST ABSTAIN Finance Corp.'s then current net asset value per share in one or more offerings, in each case subject to the approval of its board of directors and compliance with the conditions set forth in the proxy statement pertaining thereto (including, without limitation, that the number of shares issued does not exceed 25% of Capitala Finance Corp.'s then outstanding common stock immediately prior to each such offering).
-0 0 0 4.
-To vote upon such other business as may properly come before the
+1. The election of the following person (except as marked to the FOR WITHHOLD NOMINEE contrary) as a director, who will serve as a director of Capitala AUTHORITY Finance Corp. until 2020, or until his successor is duly elected and qualified.
+R. Charles Moyer 2.
+The ratification of the selection of Ernst & Young LLP as the FOR AGAINST ABSTAIN independent registered public accounting firm for Capitala Finance Corp. for the fiscal year ending December 31, 2017.
+3. To approve a proposal to authorize Capitala Finance Corp. to sell FOR AGAINST ABSTAIN shares of its common stock at a price or prices below Capitala Finance Corp.'s then current net asset value per share in one or more o offerings, in each case subject to the approval of its board of directors and compliance with the conditions set forth in the proxy statement pertaining thereto (including, without limitation, that the number of shares issued does not exceed 25% of Capitala Finance Corp.'s then outstanding common stock immediately prior to each such offering).
+4. To vote upon such other business as may properly come before the